Sample and Computationally Efficient Stochastic Kriging in High Dimensions: Kernel Matrix Inversion in One Dimension

 \section{Kernel Matrix Inversion in One Dimension}

 In this section, we prove Proposition~\ref{prop:inverse}.
-The proof relies on explicit calculation using the following basic property of the multivariate normal distribution; see, e.g., Theorem~2.3 in \cite{RueHeld05_ec} for its proof.
+The proof relies on explicit calculation using the following basic property of the multivariate normal distribution; see, for example, Theorem~2.3 in \cite{RueHeld05_ec} for its proof.

 \begin{lemma} Let $Z=(Z_1,\ldots,Z_n)$ be a multivariate normal random variable with covariance matrix $\BFC\in\Real^{n\times n}$.
 Then, $(\BFC^{-1})_{ii} = 1/\Var[Z_i|Z_{-i}]$ for all $i$ and $(\BFC^{-1})_{ij} = -\Cov[Z_i, Z_j|Z_{-ij}]$ for all $i\neq j$, where $Z_{-i} = (Z_\ell: \ell \neq i)$ and $Z_{-ij} = (Z_\ell:\ell\notin\{i,j\})$. \end{lemma}